DelphiWorlds/Playground/Demos/SimpleCamera/ReadMe.md

 * Barcode image processors:

-    As per the description, the current image processors are for iOS, aside from Zxing which has both Android and iOS (see [Status](#status)).
+    As per the description, the current image processors are for Android and iOS (see [Status](#status)).
 Contributions of image processors for Android and/or alternative implementations are welcome.
 Please ensure that contributions adhere to [Delphi Worlds coding standards](https://github.com/DelphiWorlds/Kastri/blob/master/CodingStandards.md).

 **The code/demo was built for Delphi 11.3, however it might be able to be modified to work in earlier versions**

 ## Status

+Jun 5th, 2023

+* Added Vision image processor for Android (i.e. Barcode scanning)

+    Now the Vision barcode scanning has both iOS and Android support.
+This is recommended over Zxing, which has extremely poor performance.

 Jun 4th, 2023

 * Added Zxing image processor for Android (i.e. Barcode scanning)

-    Note: Performance for this library seems to be absolutely horrendous on Android.
-That may or may not be my fault
+    Note: Performance for this library is absolutely horrendous on Android. iOS not so bad.

 * Added placeholder event for `OnImageAvailable` - it may or may not be removed